-MCAR-Partr-NCO.OP.112 Aerodrome operating minima - circling operations with aeroplanes
+NCO.OP.112 Aerodrome operating minima - circling operations with aeroplanes

-- (a) The MDH for a circling operation with aeroplanes shall not be lower than the highest of: - (1) the published circling OCH for the aeroplane category; - (2) the minimum circling height derived from Table 1; or - (3) the DH/MDH of the preceding instrument approach procedure. - (b) The minimum visibility for a circling operation with aeroplanes shall be the highest of: - (1) the circling visibility for the aeroplane category, if published; - (2) the minimum visibility derived from Table 2; or - (3) the runway visual range/converted meteorological visibility (RVR/CMV) of the preceding instrument approach procedure.
+- (a) The MDH for a circling approach operation with aeroplanes shall not be lower than the highest of: - (1) the published circling OCH for the aeroplane category; - (2) the minimum circling height derived from Table 1; or - (3) the DH/MDH of the preceding IAP. - (b) The minimum visibility for a circling approach operation with aeroplanes shall be the highest of: - (1) the circling visibility for the aeroplane category, if published; or - (2) the minimum visibility derived from Table 1.